ProfMoo/onchain-indexing/README.md

   * Can be painful if you're trying to run this in a real, high-scale production environment.
 You'd be locked into the DBs that Ponder supports.
 * Documentation is OK.
 5/10.
 * Not very scalable.
 Can probably scale to midsize usage (i.e. ~3 digit QPS), but above that might struggle.
+  * I'd be interested to see QPS of ponder indexes in production.
 * [Quickstart](https://ponder.sh/docs/getting-started/new-project) is really nice.
 Super quick and integrates well with

 ### [CDP ABI Upload](https://docs.cdp.coinbase.com/onchain-data/docs/smart-contract-events/overview)